Chaetognatha: Internal organs

 The body cavity is lined by peritoneum, and therefore represents a true coelom, and is divided into one compartment on each side of the trunk, and additional compartments inside the head and tail, all separated completely by septa.
 Although they have a mouth with one or two rows of tiny teeth, compound eyes, and a nervous system, they have no excretory or respiratory systems.
 While often said to lack a circulatory system, chaetognaths do have a rudimentary hemal system resembling those of annelids.

 The arrow worm rhabdomeres are derived from microtubules 20 nm long and 50 nm wide, which in turn form conical bodies that contain granules and thread structures.
 The cone body is derived from a cilium.

 Locomotion

 The trunk bears one or two pairs of lateral fins incorporating structures superficially similar to the fin rays of fish, with which they are not homologous.
 Unlike those of vertebrates, these lateral fins are composed of a thickened basement membrane extending from the epidermis.
 An additional caudal fin covers the post-anal tail.
 Two chaetognath species, Caecosagitta macrocephala and Eukrohnia fowleri, have bioluminescent organs on their fins.

 Chaetognaths swim in short bursts using a dorso-ventral undulating body motion, where their tail fin assists with propulsion and the body fins with stabilization and steering.
-Muscle movements have been described as among the fastest in metazoans.
+To avoid sinking they need to swim regularly, but many species have ammonium-filled vacuolated cells in the trunk, which gives them close to neutral buoyancy.
+Muscle movements have been described as among the fastest of any animals.
 Muscles are directly excitable by electrical currents or strong K+ solutions; the main neuromuscular transmitter is acetylcholine.